Olympic Garage

-Plot synopsis
+Plot

 Maria (Antonella Costa) is a young activist fighting the Argentinian military dictatorship during Argentina's last civil-military dictatorship (1976-1983).
 She teaches reading and writing in a poor suburb of Buenos Aires and lives with her mother Diane (Dominique Sanda), who rents out rooms.
 One of the lodgers is a young man named Felix (Carlos Echevarría), who is in love with Maria, and is rather shy.
 Felix seems to have come from nowhere, with no background or past, and is supposed to work as a watchman in a garage.

 One morning, Maria is kidnapped by a military squad in civilian clothes in front of her mother and is taken to the garage Olimpo, one of the many well-known torture places of the military dictatorship right in the middle of Buenos Aires, which operates with the general indifference of the locals.
 As soon as Maria is captured the film's mood becomes uncomfortable and the atmosphere is minimalist.
 The head of the center, known as "Tigre" (Enrique Piñeyro; "tigre" means "Tiger" in the Spanish language), asks Felix, who happens to be their "best torturer", to make Maria talk.
 Yet, Felix is overcome by his feelings for Maria, and Maria is determined to exploit this for her survival.